fabricpath design

 Network devices are deployed in highly interconnected layers, represented as a fabric.
 Unlike traditional multitier architectures, a data center fabric effectively flattens the network architecture, reducing the distance between endpoints within the data center.
 An example of a data center fabric is FabricPath.

 Cisco has validated FabricPath as an Intra-DC Layer 2 multipath technology.
 Design cases are also available where FabricPath is deployed for DCI ( Data Center Interconnect ).
-Regarding a FabricPath DCI option, design carefully over short distances with reliable interconnects, for example, Dark Fiber or Protected Dense Wavelength Division Multiplexing (DWDM ).
+Regarding a FabricPath DCI option, design carefully over short distances with reliable interconnects, such as Dark Fiber or Protected Dense Wavelength Division Multiplexing (DWDM ).

-FabricPath designs are suitable for a range of topologies, and unlike hierarchical virtual Port Channel ( vPC ) designs, FabricPath does not need to follow any topology.
-It can accommodate any design type; full mesh, partial mesh, hub, and spoke topologies.
+FabricPath designs are suitable for a range of topologies.
+Unlike hierarchical virtual Port Channel ( vPC ) designs, FabricPath does not need to follow any topology.
+It can accommodate any design type: full mesh, partial mesh, hub, and spoke topologies.

 ACI Cisco is a software-defined networking (SDN) architecture that brings automation and policy-driven application profiles to data centers.
 By decoupling network hardware and software, ACI provides a flexible and scalable infrastructure to meet dynamic business requirements.
 It enables businesses to move from traditional, manual network configurations to a more intuitive and automated approach.